 Core class 7.01x

 Every semester we offer several versions of the Biology GIR: 7.01x.
 All of the classes cover the same core material, as well as distinctive material.

 The core material focuses on function at a molecular level including:

 - How these molecules are integrated into cells

 - How cells are integrated into multicellular systems and organisms

 - Computational and genomic approaches to biology

 To be considered for an over-enrolled 7.01x course, first year students should register by the fall registration deadline, the last Thursday in August before Labor Day.
-The lottery will take place after first year registration and you will then be notified of your enrollment status.

 If you have additional questions about the lottery process, contact firstname.lastname@example.org.